adebola-io/pebble/design/board.md

 21. Arrays can be added to other arrays.
 22. Types can be compounded using the `or` operator.
 23. Class constructors are methods that have the class name as a function id.
 A class cannot have multiple constructors.
+24. Properties of an object must have a default value, or be explicitly assigned in the constructor of the object class.